-- 1.7.
-"Instruction" means a documented direction issued by Customer to Zoom and directing Zoom to Process Personal Data. - 1.8.
-"Personal Data" means any information relating to an identified or identifiable natural person, including information that could be linked, directly or indirectly, with a particular Data Subject.
-For the avoidance of doubt, Personal Data excludes anonymous data and includes Sensitive Personal Information. - 1.9.
-"Personal Data Breach" means a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, Personal Data transmitted, stored, or otherwise processed. - 1.10.
-"Process" or "Processing" means any operation or set of operations which is performed upon Personal Data or sets of Personal Data, whether or not by automatic means, such as collection, recording, organization, storage, adaptation or alteration, retrieval, consultation, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure, or destruction. - 1.11.
-"Processor" means a natural or legal person, public authority, agency or other body which processes Personal Data on behalf of the Controller.
-Processor or "data importer" in this Agreement refers to Zoom. - 1.12.
-"Sale of Personal Data" means the disclosure of Personal Data to any Third Party in exchange for monetary or other valuable consideration, except that Zoom's disclosure of personal data to a service provider for a business purpose, subject to a written agreement that requires the service provider to take data protection measures at least as protective as those applicable to Zoom under this Addendum, shall not qualify as the Sale of Personal Data. - 1.13.
-"Sensitive Personal Information" means a Data Subject's (i) government-issued identification number (including social security number, driver's license number or state-issued identification number); (ii) financial account number, credit card number, debit card number, credit report information, with or without any required security code, access code, personal identification number or password, that would permit access to an individual's financial account; (iii) genetic and biometric data or data concerning health; or (iv) Personal Data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, and the processing of genetic data, biometric data for the purpose of uniquely identifying a natural person, data concerning health or data concerning a natural person's sex life or sexual orientation, criminal convictions and offences (including commission of or proceedings for any offense committed or alleged to have been committed), or trade union membership. - 1.14.
-"Services" means the various video conferencing, web conferencing, webinar, meeting room, screen sharing, and other collaborative services as well as voice connectivity services and shall have the meaning set forth in the Agreement. - 1.15.
-"Standard Contractual Clauses" means the agreement executed by and between Customer and Zoom and attached hereto as EXHIBIT C pursuant to the European Commission's decision (C(2010)593) of February 5, 2010 on standard contractual clauses for the transfer of personal data to processors established in third countries which do not ensure an adequate level of protection as amended, superseded or replaced from time to time in accordance with this Addendum.
+Subject.
+For the avoidance of doubt, Personal Data excludes anonymous data, and includes Sensitive Personal Information.

+1.9.
+"Personal Data Breach" means a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, Personal Data transmitted, stored, or otherwise processed.

+- 1.11.
+"Process" or "Processing" means any operation or set of operations which is performed upon Personal Data or sets of Personal Data, whether or not by automatic means, such as collection, recording, organization, "storage, adaptation or alteration, retrieval, consultation," disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure, or destruction. - 1.12.
+"Processor" means a natural or legal person, public authority, agency or other body which Processes Personal Data on behalf of the Controller.
+Processor or "data importer" in this Agreement refers to Zoom. - 1.13.
+"Sale of Personal Data" means the disclosure of Personal Data to any Third Party in exchange for monetary or other valuable consideration, except that Zoom's disclosure of personal data to a service provider in performance of the processor's tasks for a business purpose, subject to a written agreement that requires the service provider shall not qualify as the Sale of Personal Data.

+- 1.14.
+"Sensitive Personal Information" means a Data Subject's (i) government-issued identification number (including social security number, driver's license number or state-issued identification number); (ii) financial account number, credit card number, debit card number, credit report information, with or without any required security code, access code, personal identification number or password, that would permit access to an individual's financial account; (iii) genetic and biometric data or data concerning health; or (iv) Personal Data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, and the Processing of genetic data, biometric data for the purpose of uniquely identifying a natural person, data concerning health or data concerning a natural person's sexlife or sexual orientation, criminal convictions and offences (including commission of or proceedings for any offense committed or alleged to have been committed), or trade union membership. - 1.15.
+"Services" means the various video conferencing, web conferencing, webinar, meeting room, screen sharing and other collaborative services as well as voice connectivity services and shall have the meaning set forth in the Agreement. - 1.16.
+"Standard Contractual Clauses" means the agreement executed by and between Customer and Zoom and attached hereto as the personal to the European Commission's decision (2010)593) of February 5, 2010 on standard contractual clauses for the transfer of personal data to processors established in third countries which do not ensure an adequate level of protection. - 1.17.
-1.16.
 "Supervisory Authority" means an independent public authority responsible for monitoring the application of Applicable Data Protection Law, including the processing of personal data covered by this Addendum.